meepen/PathOfBuilding/docs/rundown.md

 * **GameVersions.lua**
     Contains global variables to identify and convert outdated builds.
 Also contains global table of passive skill tree versions used to upgrade to newer skill tree versions.
 * **HeadlessWrapper.lua**
     Provides stubs for PoB's graphics host and its environment.
 Can be used to run PoB from the command line.
-You would still need to implement at least `Deflate()` and `Inflate()` to import/export builds.
+You would still need to implement at least `engine:Deflate()` and `engine:Inflate()` to import/export builds.
 Useful for automated testing.
 * **Launch.lua**
     Updates on first start, discerns whether PoB is running in dev mode, initialises renderer, loads `Main` module, has callbacks for exiting the program, advancing frames, registering key presses, launching non-blocking subscripts, updating, notification and error prompts.
 * **LaunchInstall.lua**